Print

 Scale

-Skin and core from 1 whole fresh pineapple (about 2 to 3 cups loosely packed)
+• Skin and core from 1 whole fresh pineapple (about 2 to 3 cups loosely packed peel and core pieces)

-1-inch piece fresh ginger root, peeled and sliced into thin coins
+• 1-inch piece fresh ginger root, peeled and sliced into 4 to 5 thin coins

-1 tablespoon fresh lemon juice (about half a lemon)
+• 1 tablespoon fresh lemon juice (about half a lemon, added off-heat after straining)

-1 tablespoon raw honey or liquid stevia (add after straining)
+• Optional: 1 tablespoon raw honey or liquid stevia to taste (added after straining, never during boil)

 Instructions

-1. Wash pineapple skin thoroughly: scrub under running water or soak 5 minutes in cold water with 1 tablespoon baking soda then rinse.
-Cut skin into rough 2-inch pieces and slice the core.
-Add both to a large pot.
+• 1.
+Scrub the pineapple skin under running water or soak 5 minutes in cold water with 1 tablespoon baking soda, then rinse clean.
+Cut the skin off in long downward strips, keeping a thin layer of fruit attached.
+Slice core into 4 to 5 pieces.
+Cut skin strips into rough 2-inch pieces.
+Add all skin and core pieces to a medium pot.

-4. Remove pot from heat.
-Add fresh mint leaves.
-Cover and steep off heat for exactly 5 minutes.
+• 4.
+Remove the pot completely from heat.
+Add the fresh mint leaves.
+Cover the pot and steep off-heat for exactly 5 minutes.
+Do not add mint during the boil as the volatile oils break down under prolonged heat.

-5. Strain through a fine mesh strainer into a large pitcher or jar.
-Add fresh lemon juice.
-Sweeten with honey or stevia if desired while tea is still warm.
-Serve hot or let cool and pour over ice.
+• 5.
+Pour through a fine mesh strainer into a large pitcher or heat-safe jar, pressing gently on the solids.
+Add fresh lemon juice and stir.
+Add honey or stevia now if using while the tea is still warm enough to dissolve.
+Serve hot immediately or cool to room temperature and pour over ice.
+Keeps refrigerated in a sealed glass jar up to 4 days.

 Notes